-The Appeals Body will consist of ten 15 persons appointed by the Board of Trustees, following the Board's commitments to diversity and public involvement.
+The Appeals Body will consist of 15 persons appointed by the Board of Trustees, following the Board's commitments to diversity and public involvement.
 From the Appeals Body, the President will establish an Appeals Panel of five persons to hear an institutional appeal.
-Members of the Panel will include no current members of the Board of Trustees nor members of the Board at the time the adverse action was taken; Panel members shall have no apparent conflict of interest as defined in Commission policies that will prevent their fair and objective consideration of the appeal.
+Members of the Appeal Panel will not include no current members of the Board of Trustees nor members of the Board at the time the adverse action was taken; Panel members shall have no apparent conflict of interest as defined in Commission policies that will prevent their fair and objective consideration of the appeal.
 One member of the Appeals Panel will be a public member, in keeping with Commission requirements for public members on decision-making bodies.
+The Appeal Panel shall also include representation of individuals who are academics, including faculty members, academic deans or others who have a primary responsibility in the teaching and learning process, and administrators who have a primary responsibility of providing oversight in an institution of higher education.

-Members of the Appeals Panel will receive training prior to the Appeals Panel hearing.
-The Appeals Panel will receive appropriate training regarding its responsibilities and regarding the Criteria for Accreditation, Assumed Practices and Federal Compliance Requirements and their application.
+Members of the Appeals Panel will receive training prior to the Appeals Panel appeal hearing.
+The Appeals Panel This will receive include appropriate training regarding its responsibilities and regarding the Criteria for Accreditation, Assumed Practices and Federal Compliance Requirements and their application appeal procedures and Commission requirements.

 The Panel shall convene on a date no later than 16 weeks from the Board decision under appeal.
 At least one representative of the public shall serve on each Panel.
-Where necessary to avoid conflict of interest or in other exceptional circumstances, the President may select individuals outside the Appeals Body as Panel members.
-One member of the Panel will be designated as the chair.
-The President shall notify the institution of the individuals selected for the Panel and shall afford the institution the opportunity to present objections regarding conflict of interest; the President reserves final responsibility and authority for setting all Appeals Panels.
+Appeal Panel members shall have no conflict of interest that will prevent their fair and objective consideration of the appeal.
+Where necessary to avoid conflict of interest or in other exceptional circumstances, the President may select individuals outside the Appeals Body as Appeal Panel members.
+The President will designate Oone member of the Appeal Panel will be designated to serve as the eChair.
+The President shall notify the institution of the individuals selected for to serve on the Appeal Panel and shall afford the institution the opportunity to present objections regarding conflict of interests. & The President reserves final responsibility and authority for setting all Appeals Panels.
 The Appeals Panel shall include representation of individuals who are academics, including faculty members, academic deans or others who have a primary responsibility in the teaching and learning process, and administrators who have a primary responsibility of providing oversight in an institution of higher education.